 Once you have the final goals strategy, the next step is to scout for good assets for each goal.
 However, firstly you should know about all the types of financial help available:

 - Corporate Debt

 - Real Estate

 You should select the assets, depending upon the following factors:

-- Your Risk Profile – Every individual has different risk profile at different point in life.
-Some individuals may be conservative risk takers by nature and some may be due to bad experiences.
-Someone may be a high risk taker when young and become a low risk taker as age progresses.
-So, there are all kind of individuals, it is important to know what kind of individual are you at that particular point of time and accordingly you should consider and select the assets for investments.
+- Your Risk Profile – Every individual has a different risk profile at another point in life.
+Some individuals may be conservative risk-takers by nature, and some may be due to bad experiences.
+Someone may be a high-risk taker when young and become a low-risk taker as age progresses.
+So, there are all kinds of individuals; it is essential to know what kind of individual you are at that particular point in time.
+Accordingly, you should consider and select the assets for investments.

 - Risk of each asset under consideration – Uncertainty is a part of every decision.
-Some decisions involve a very low degree of risk, such as putting money in a savings account or purchasing items that cost only a few hundred Rupees.
-But certain assets come under very high risk such as Crypto Currency, Futures etc. In many financial decisions, identifying and evaluating the risk is difficult.
+Some decisions involve a shallow degree of risk, such as putting money in a savings account or purchasing items that cost only a few hundred Rupees.
+But certain assets come under very high threat, such as Crypto Currency, Futures etc. In many financial decisions, identifying and evaluating the risk is complex.
 The best way to consider risk is to gather information based on your experience and the experiences of the experts.

-- Pros/Cons of each asset – Apart from risk, there are many other aspects as well for selection of asset such ease of investing, liquidity, cost of ownership, ease of tracking, lock-in period, ease of redemption, etc. All these factors are also required to be considered too, before selecting the asset.
+- Pros/Cons of each asset – Apart from risk, there are many other aspects for selecting assets, such as ease of investing, liquidity, cost of ownership, ease of tracking, lock-in period, ease of redemption, etc. All these factors must also be considered before selecting the asset.

-Based on your goals and above mentioned parameters, you should finalize the asset type for each of your goal.
+Based on your goals and the parameters mentioned above, you should finalize the asset type for each plan.

 - Exit from any current investment (if required)